Personal Branding Is Reputation: The Mark Others Place on You

 You don’t decide your personal brand, you shape it through how others experience you.

-The real work of branding isn’t performance.
-It’s the intentional shaping of how you are perceived, experienced, and remembered.
+The real work of branding is not performance.
+It is the intentional shaping of how you are perceived, experienced, and remembered.
+If you do not shape that perception, others will.

-You may know who you are, but if others consistently interpret you differently, it means the narrative has escaped you.
+Misunderstanding is often the earliest signal that your personal brand needs refinement.
+You may know who you are, but if others consistently interpret you differently, the narrative has escaped you.
+This is why reputation architecture matters: it is the discipline of shaping meaning before perception does it for you.

 The distance between who you believe yourself to be and how others experience you is where reputation takes shape.